chapel-lang/chapel/doc/rst/meta/compiler-internals-doxygen/queries-impl.rst

 when input queries *do* change, but recomputation can be avoided for most functions.
 In particular, this can happen if a dependency’s inputs do change, but its outputs don’t.
-However, since queries are implemented using plain and unrestricted C++, determining whether or not a change to inputs would result in a change to outputs would require a solution to the halting problem, which is not possible.
+However, since queries are implemented using plain and unrestricted C++, there isn't a general way of knowing how a change of inputs will affect the output without running the query.
 Therefore, to detect such cases of unchanged output, queries whose inputs changed *must* be re-run.
-See `the example section <#example-of-avoiding-recomputation>`__ for some code that demonstrates avoiding recomputation.
+See `Example of Avoiding Recomputation` for some code that demonstrates avoiding recomputation.

 The depth-first traversal, combined with the need to recompute queries to check if their output has changed, means that dependencies are